Get Started with WLAN System-Level Simulation in MATLAB

 MAC packet loss ratio (ratio of unsuccessful data transmissions to the total data transmissions) at each transmitter (AP and STA).

-Average application packet latency incurred at each receiver (AP and STA).
+Average application packet latency (in seconds) incurred at each receiver (AP and STA).
 The average application packet latency shows the average latency that the STA incurs to receive the DL traffic from the AP and the average latency that the AP incurs to receive UL traffic from the STA.

 if enableNodePerformancePlot plotNetworkStats(perfViewerObj); end